Greece–Lebanon relations: Greeks in Lebanon

 There is a sizeable Greek Muslim population in Lebanon, namely Tripoli, which is usually overlooked by the Greek state.
-Recently the Greek Muslims have increasingly vocalized their opinion of gaining citizenshipwhich is relevantly reserved for Christians.
+Recently the Greek Muslims have increasingly vocalized their opinion of gaining citizenship which is relevantly reserved for Christians.
 The Greek language is retained by most people in these communities.
 Greek Muslims make up a majority of Greeks in Lebanon with figures standing at over 10,000 people.

 Lebanese in Greece

 The Lebanese community in Greece currently includes approximately 30,000 citizens, concentrated mainly in the urban area of the capital Athens.
+Increased emigration from Lebanon in recent years has been attributed to, among other factors, decreased faith in the current Lebanese government and economy.